fadeAce/dcc/README.md

 ### brief intro
 when making command to remote host which hosts a set of containers, it's difficult to 'CMD' them in command line local.

+using a unified console to command all container env